fangzefunny/replicate_reward-complexity/README.md

     python preprocess_and_fits.py

 When preprocessing the data, this line of code also fits the [Gershman and Lai, 2021, model](https://www.biorxiv.org/content/10.1101/2020.11.16.385013v2.full.pdf) to the human data.
-Note that in this repo, I also share my fitted results in data file.
-If you want to save time and use my results, you can commit line 642 in file 'preprocess_and_fits.py'
+Note that in this repo, I also share my fitted results in the data file.
+If you want to save time and use my results, you can comment line 642 in file 'preprocess_and_fits.py'

     # fit_subject_data( 'G_model_t', n_cores=0)